 Can you add it, as well?
 I’m sure that people who live in [your area] will be glad to know they can easily buy [their product] from [your store].

 I’m sure this will be beneficial for both of us.

-Step 3: Pitch manufacturers who don’t have a listing page for retailers – some manufacturers might not have a “where to buy” page.
+Some manufacturers might not have a “where to buy” page.
 In this case, you can simply pitch them the idea and the benefits of having one.

 I just saw that you don’t have a “Where to buy” page on your main website.

 There are many people that might want buy your products, but aren’t able to find which stores actually sell them.